The President of the State and Mohammed bin Rashid witness the launch of the "National Genome Strategy"

-His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, and His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, witnessed the launch of the National Genomics Strategy for the next ten years, with the aim of developing an integrated system for the development and implementation of genome programs and improving health care provided to citizens The UAE is in addition to consolidating the country’s position as a center for research and innovation in the field of genome sciences.
+His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, and His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, witnessed the launch of the National Genomics Strategy for the next 10 years with the aim of developing an integrated system for developing and implementing genome programs and improving health care provided to UAE nationals, in addition to consolidating the country’s position as a center for research and innovation in the field of genome sciences.

-He also witnessed the launch of the strategy..
-His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, Deputy Ruler of Dubai, Deputy Prime Minister and Minister of Finance, and Lieutenant General His Highness Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Interior His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of the Presidential Court, His Highness Sheikh Abdullah bin Zayed Al Nahyan, Minister of Foreign Affairs and International Cooperation, His Highness Sheikh Khalid bin Mohammed bin Zayed Al Nahyan, Member of the Executive Council, Chairman of the Abu Dhabi Executive Office, Chairman of the Emirates Genome Council, and a number of sheikhs and ministers and officials.
+The launch of the strategy was also witnessed by His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, Deputy Ruler of Dubai, Deputy Prime Minister and Minister of Finance, and Lieutenant General His Highness Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Interior.
+His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of the Presidential Court, His Highness Sheikh Abdullah bin Zayed Al Nahyan, Minister of Foreign Affairs and International Cooperation, and His Highness Sheikh Khalid bin Mohammed bin Zayed Al Nahyan, Member of the Executive Council, Chairman of the Abu Dhabi Executive Office and Chairman of the Emirates Genome Council, and a number From sheikhs, ministers and officials.

 On this occasion, His Highness Sheikh Mohammed bin Zayed Al Nahyan affirmed that the UAE is continuing its development path towards the future, through which it seeks to improve the quality of life in its society.